Systemik-Solutions/sia_site/Markdowns/4. Divergence/Divergence.md

 Divergence results are split into many tabs.

 - **Divergence Table** and **Divergence Column** – These views show the Divergence scores for segments/blocks of the Comparison Text Set.
-A higher score means the segment diverges less from the Reference Text Set.
+A higher score means the segment diverges more from the Reference Text Set.
 - **Reference Entropy Table**, **Reference Entropy Column**, **Reference Weighted Entropy Table** and **Reference Weighted Entropy Column** – These views assign each segment of the Reference Text Set with an Entropy score, which indicates how repetitive the word use is within the segment.
 A higher score means the word use is less repetitive.
 The **Reference Entropy Table** includes an Average score.
 - **Comparison Entropy Table**, **Comparison Entropy Column**, **Comparison Weighted Entropy Table** and **Comparison Weighted Entropy Column** – These views assign each segment of the Comparison Text Set with an Entropy score, which indicates how repetitive the word use is within the segment.
 A higher score means the word use is less repetitive.
 The **Comparison Entropy Table** includes an Average score.